sigsum/sigsum/log.md

 section 5.1.2][].

-A "namespace" string is attached as a prefix to all messages signed in the Sigsum system, to provide domain separation.
+A "namespace" string is attached as a prefix to all messages signed in the sigsum system, to provide domain separation.
 The namespace string is of the form `sigsum.org/<version>/<object-type>`.
-This is particularly important for the leaf signatures: a Sigsum log should only publish signatures that were intended for the Sigsum system.
-It shouldn't be possible to take any valid Ed25519 signature, regardless of the purpose for which it was made, and submit it to a Sigsum log.
+This is particularly important for the leaf signatures: a sigsum log should only publish signatures that were intended for the sigsum system.
+It shouldn't be possible to take any valid Ed25519 signature, regardless of the purpose for which it was made, and submit it to a sigsum log.

 In objects using a binary serialization, the namespace is separated from the body of the message with NUL character.
 For tree heads, the